golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-6-external-api-request.md

 ### 3. Verification of a request with  Computation Payload Manifest

-_Providers_ verify incoming request with a _Computation Payload Manifest_ by checking if it arrives with a [signature and _App author's certificate_ signed by a certificate they trust](../vm-runtime/computation-payload-manifest.md#certificates).
-If there is no signature they verify if URLs used by _Computation Payload Manifest_ are [whitelisted](../../provider-tutorials/provider-cli.md#domain-whitelist).
+_Providers_ verify the incoming request with a _Computation Payload Manifest_ by checking if it arrives with a [signature and _App author's certificate_ signed by a certificate they trust](../vm-runtime/computation-payload-manifest.md#certificates).
+If there is no signature, they verify if URLs used by _Computation Payload Manifest_ are [whitelisted](../../provider-tutorials/provider-cli.md#domain-whitelist).

-Thare are two ways to make our *local* _Provider_ to verify request:
+There are two ways to make our *local* _Provider_ verify the request:

-- #### Whitelisting of domain used by the app
+- #### Whitelisting of the domain used by the app

   Add `api.coingecko.com` to Provider's [domain whitelist](../../provider-tutorials/provider-cli.md#domain-whitelist):